Need a certified translation? USCIS · legal · medical · academic (407) 537-2522 Get a quote →

 The outcome you want is a dataset that a model team can use without relabeling the same work twice.
 That starts before annotation begins.

-A strong data annotation vendor does more than assign labels.
 The vendor helps test whether the label guide, examples, file format, and review sample match the dataset.
-This matters more when the data is multilingual, because meaning, script, region, and spoken context can change the label decision.
+This matters more when the data is multilingual.
+Meaning, script, region, and spoken context can change the label decision.

 The 5 checks before vendor selection